anaisberg/kumo-articles/blog-posts/understand-sso-login/understand-sso-login.md

 ### How did we do before SSO?

-Before using SSO, there were 3 main ways to log into AWS :

-1. **AWS Management Console:** using the user’s account credentials (email + password).
-2. **AWS Command Line Interface (CLI):** using the CLI configured with their AWS access key ID and secret access key, from IAM.
-3. **AWS SDKs and APIs:** by providing the AWS access key ID and secret access key in the code or using a configuration file.
+Before using SSO, you could log into AWS by using credentials composed of either user/password (in the Management Console) or access_key/secret_key (with the CLI or different SDKs and APIs).

 These methods required users to manage separate sets of credentials for different AWS accounts and regions.
 Each time they accessed a different account or region, they had to provide the appropriate credentials.